Michel Saloff Coste

-Michel Saloff Coste (born June 28, 1955) is an artist and professor at the École des Hautes Études Commerciales, and co-founder of the Club of Budapest France, an international non-profit organisation dedicated to leading citizens into discussing complex global issues.
+Michel Saloff Coste (born June 28, 1955) is an artist and contractor at the École des Hautes Études Commerciales, and co-founder of the Club of Budapest France, an international non-profit organisation dedicated to leading citizens into discussing complex global issues.

 Early life and education

 Saloff Coste was born in Paris.
 During his childhood, he discovered the paintings of his grandfather Roger Chastel (professor in the Beaux-Arts of Paris).
 He studied philosophy in the University Paris VIII and followed the lessons of Gilles Deleuze.
 He attended École Nationale Supérieure des Beaux-Arts in the atelier of Gustave Singier.
 In 1970, he met Andy Warhol in New York.
 His photography can be categorised as of the pop art movement and is noted for coloring on a series of portraits of Deleuze and self-portraits.

 Work experience

 Saloff Coste worked as a consultant in communication, strategy and management, and eventually became involved in more fundamental research on these topics.
 From 1985 to 1987 he directed a permanent multidisciplinary workshop at the Ministry of Research in France on the topic of societal change.
 In 1991, Saloff Coste joined Bossard Consultants, a leading European consulting firm, as head of R&D within the 'Bossard Institute', and in 1993 created his own research and consultancy firm MSC ET ASSOCIES (Management, Strategy, and Communication), which specialised in global governance, Information Society and sustainable development.
 He is a co-founder of "New Cap Invest", a venture capital company dedicated to promoting highly innovative companies.